The algebra of semi-flows: a tale of two topologies: Cellular homology

 \begin{remark} The above construction is the traditional way of constructing cellular homology for a finite CW-complex $X$.
-The $\N$-grading is special in the sense that if $H$ is the singular homology functor and $\dim$ plays the role in $\ind$ in Section \ref{dimensiongrading} then $G_p H_q(X)\neq 0$ if and only if $p=q$.
-Since all components are homeomorphic the skeletal chain complex is given by $C^\skel_q(X) =\bigoplus_{\dim(\xi) = q} R \langle \xi \rangle$ with boundary operator $\cm^\skel_q$. \end{remark}
+The $\N$-grading is special in the sense that if $H$ is the singular homology functor and $\dim$ plays the role in $\ind$ in Sect.\ \ref{dimensiongrading}, then $G_p H_q(X)\neq 0$ if and only if $p=q$.
+Since all components are homeomorphic the skeletal chain complex is given by $C^\skel_q(X) =\bigoplus_{\dim(\xi) = q} R \langle \xi \rangle$ with boundary operator $\cm^\skel_q$ with $\dff^\skel= \bigoplus \dff^\skel_q$.
+The linear discretization $\skel$ is split grading.
+Even though $\skel$ is natural this condition is not needed since the order is linear. \end{remark}

 A more detailed way to treat the cellular complex is to use the face partial order $(\cX,\le)$.
-By the previous the discretization $\cell\colon X \to (\cX,\le)$ defines a continuous discretization.
-As in the more general tessellar case we define the cellular chain complex\footnote{We refer to $C^\tess$ as chain complex as opposed to differential module since the construction is based on the singular chain complex.} by
+As in the more general tessellar case we define the cellular chain complex\footnote{Even though we do not utilize the $\Z$-grading of singular homology we refer to $C^\cell$ as chain complex as opposed to differential module since the construction is based on the singular chain complex.} by